WPRDC/data-guide/docs/privacy.md

 ###8.
 Establish Periodic Reviews of PII Policies and Procedures
 Legal and legislative standards, security controls, information technology, and the information itself will all change over time.
 Maintaining effective practices to protect PII will require a commitment to routinely revisiting internal policies and procedures.

-###9.
-Collaborate and Learn from Peers
-Sharing data is not a new phenomenon.
-Valuable information can be gained by looking at how other organizations share a particular dataset, or what types of policies and practices they've developed.

-###10 Contact the Western Pennsylvania Regional Data Center
-The Regional Data Center is here to help your organization responsibly share data.
-We encourage you to contact us if you have any questions about protecting privacy or sharing data.
-We also are planning to develop resources and other materials to help you and your organization responsibly manage and share information.